2'-5'-oligoadenylate synthase

 In molecular biology, 2'-5'-oligoadenylate synthetase (2-5A synthetase) is an enzyme (EC 2.7.7.84) that reacts to interferon signal.
 It is an antiviral enzyme that counteracts viral attack by degrading RNAs, both viral and host.
-The enzyme uses ATP in 2'-specific nucleotidyl transfer reactions to synthetize 2'-5'-oligoadenylates, which activate latent ribonuclease (RNASEL), resulting in degradation of viral RNA and inhibition of virus replication.
+The enzyme uses ATP in 2'-specific nucleotidyl transfer reactions to synthesize 2'-5'-oligoadenylates, which activate latent ribonuclease (RNase-L), resulting in degradation of viral RNA and inhibition of virus replication.

 The C-terminal half of 2'-5'-oligoadenylate synthetase, also referred to as domain 2 of the enzyme, is largely alpha-helical and homologous to a tandem ubiquitin repeat.
 It carries the region of enzymatic activity between at the extreme C-terminal end.